jakob-heller/fflogs-scraping/README.md

 * Firefox
 > Since we use a Firefox webdriver we need a full-install of Firefox.

+* Geckodriver
+> For our Firefox webdriver to run, Geckodriver needs to be installed.
+More on information on this in [Getting Started](#start). (a Chrome Webdriver would need Chromedriver)

 <a name="start"></a>
 ## Getting Started